-He added that the meeting had a “fraternal, warm and optimistic atmosphere, leading us to hope for many beneficial fruits for the future of our Churches and their mission. […] We would like this synod to be of value for all Churches, in both the East and West, leading them all to a living, practical communion.”
+He added that the meeting had a “fraternal, warm and optimistic atmosphere, leading us to hope for many beneficial fruits for the future of our Churches and their mission.

 The synod, which ends Sunday, is dedicated to the Churches of the Middle East, but some closely related Churches of the North Eastern Africa, the Gulf, Turkey and Iran were also included.

 The patriarch reaffirmed the two-fold aim of the synod: to strengthen the Christian identity of and foster communion among the Middle Eastern Churches, which he noted are linked to the first Christians, and the Church of Jerusalem.
 “Christianity is rooted in the East,” he explained.
 “It grew there and spread from there to the West, and to the ends of the earth.”

 Patriarch Naguib lamented, nonetheless, current divisions, and urged more study of the events leading to the divisions.